FinweLtd/orion360-sdk-pro-examples-android/SECURE_STREAMING.md

 The signer will use a public-private key pair as follows: the signer uses private key to sign the URL or cookie, and CloudFront uses the public key to verify the signature.
 Thus, when you give a signed cookie to your client application and it then passes the cookie along with a content request, CloudFront can verify that the client indeed has a right to access the requested content.

 > Key pairs should be automatically rotated for better security.
 That is out of the scope of this article.
+Read more about this in Amazon AWS documentation.

 #### Create a new key pair: